SamLitwin/Study-Abroad-Website/README.md

 -Build a back-end and move user data there
 -Embed video chat into the website to improve our lecture and chat features -Create an administrator view for university officials to add students and create lectures/clubs

+## To Login to Abroad at Home, Use Username: jjones, Password: password